FIWARE/catalogue/README.md

     -   [IoT Agent library](https://github.com/telefonicaid/iotagent-node-lib/) - library for developing your own IoT Agent.

-The following is a list of Generic Enablers under incubation within the area of IoT, Robotics and thiry-party systems:
+The following is a list of Generic Enablers under incubation within the area of IoT, Robotics and third-party systems:

 -   The [OpenMTC](https://github.com/OpenMTC/OpenMTC) Incubated Generic Enabler brings an open source implementation of the [OneM2M](http://www.onem2m.org/) standard.
 A northbound interface with the Orion Context Broker is implemented